Generic Name: fluoxetine hydrochloride

-Doses above 20 mg/day may be administered on a once daily (i.e., morning) or BID schedule (i.e., morning and noon).
+Adult - Initiate fluoxetine 20 mg/day, orally in the morning.
+Consider a dose increase after several weeks if insufficient clinical improvement is observed.
+The full therapeutic effect may be delayed until 5 weeks of treatment or longer.
+Administer doses above 20 mg/day once daily in the morning or twice daily (i.e., morning and noon).
 A dose range of 20 to 60 mg/day is recommended; however, doses of up to 80 mg/day have been well tolerated in open studies of OCD.
 The maximum fluoxetine dose should not exceed 80 mg/day.

-In lower weight children, treatment should be initiated with a dose of 10 mg/day.
-Additional dose increases may be considered after several more weeks if insufficient clinical improvement is observed.
+In lower weight children, initiate treatment with a dose of 10 mg/day.
+Consider additional dose increases after several more weeks if insufficient clinical improvement is observed.
 A dose range of 20 to 30 mg/day is recommended.
 Experience with daily doses greater than 20 mg is very minimal, and there is no experience with doses greater than 60 mg.

 Dosing in Specific Populations

-Geriatric — A lower or less frequent dosage should be considered for the elderly [see Use in Specific Populations (8.5)].
+Geriatric - Consider a lower or less frequent dosage for the elderly [see Use in Specific Populations (8.5)] .